AidanDStewart/data-science-portfolio/breakout-prediction/README.md

 Key Observations:
-- Strong xBA in upper zone
+- Inconsistenties in the top part of the zone between xBA and xSLG
-- Lower xSLG in upper zone (opportunity to elevate)
-- Middle-middle pitches under-optimized
+- Up and in, as well as low and away pitches can be attacked more

 ---